M-theory from the Superpoint: Background

-We recall the definition of super-Minkowski super Lie algebras (the super-translation supersymmetry algebras, definition \ref{def:SuperMinkowski} below) as well as their construction, on the one hand via (symplectic) Majorana spinors (example \ref{MajoranaRepresentations} below), on the other hand via the four normed division algebras (proposition \ref{RealSpinorsFromTheNormedDivisionAlgbras} below).
-We freely use basic facts about spinors, as may be found for instance in \cite{LawsonMichelsohn89}.
+We recall the definition of `super-Minkowski super Lie algebras' (Definition \ref{def:SuperMinkowski}) as well as their construction, on the one hand via Majorana or symplectic Majorana spinors (Example \ref{MajoranaRepresentations}), and on the other hand via the four normed division algebras (Proposition \ref{RealSpinorsFromTheNormedDivisionAlgbras}).
+We freely use basic facts about spinors, as may be found in the book of Lawson and Michelsohn \cite{LawsonMichelsohn89}.

-\begin{definition}[super Minkowski Lie algebras] Let $d \in \mathbb{N}$ (spacetime dimension) and let $N \in \mathrm{Rep}_{\mathbb{R}}(\mathrm{Spin}(d-1,1))$ be a real representation of the Spin-cover of the Lorentz group in this dimension.
-Then \emph{$d$-dimensional $N$-supersymmetric super-Minkowski spacetime} $\mathbb{R}^{d-1,1\vert N}$ is the super Lie algebra (definition \ref{SuperLieAlg}) whose underlying super-vector space is
+\begin{definition}[super-Minkowski Lie algebras] Let $d \in \mathbb{N}$ (spacetime dimension) and let $N$ be a real spinor representation of $\Spin(d-1,1)$, the double cover of the connected Lorentz group $\SO_0(d-1,1)$.
+Then \emph{$d$-dimensional $N$-supersymmetric super-Minkowski spacetime} $\mathbb{R}^{d-1,1\vert N}$ is the super Lie algebra (Definition \ref{SuperLieAlg}) whose underlying super-vector space is